CITADEL: A Semi-Supervised Active Learning Framework for Malware Detection Under Continuous Distribution Drift: Evaluation

-Chen-AL is the first to explicitly design an active learning framework for Android malware detection.
-Earlier approaches such as CADE~\cite{yang2021cade} is developed for out-of-distribution (OOD) detection using contrastive autoencoders with a rejection mechanism, but they did not incorporate an active learning loop.
-Similarly, TRANSCENDENT~\cite{transcendent} proposes a non-conformity-based criteria to identify and reject harmful samples, enhancing classifier robustness without performing explicit sample selection or iterative labeling.
-Although MORSE~\cite{wu2023grim} does not address concept drift, its SSL approach for handling noisy malware datasets makes it a relevant baseline for comparison.
-To ensure fairness, we evaluate MORSE within the same active learning framework by integrating an uncertainty-based sample selection strategy.
-We include all these methods in our evaluation to benchmark the effectiveness of \system in handling evolving malware distributions.
+Chen-AL is the first to explicitly propose an AL framework for Android malware detection.
+Earlier approaches such as CADE~\cite{yang2021cade} focuses on out-of-distribution (OOD) detection using contrastive autoencoders, while TRANSCENDENT~\cite{transcendent} employs non-conformity-based criteria to reject uncertain samples in order to mitigate performance degradation.
+However, neither incorporates AL with explicit sample selection.
+Although MORSE~\cite{wu2023grim} does not address concept drift, its semi-supervised approach for handling noisy malware data makes it a relevant baseline.
+To ensure fair comparison, we evaluate MORSE within the same AL framework by integrating an uncertainty-based sample selection strategy.